bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 I can put two boxes next to each other using floats or other variations of how to position boxes around my page.
 The box also has a few other attributes to it.
-So if I highlight my h1 here, look over on the right hand side, you&apos;ll see the box with its labeled areas.
+If I highlight my h1 here, look over on the right hand side, you&apos;ll see the box with its labeled areas.
-So at the far outside is my margins, this is going to be the spaces between two boxes, and they can overlap each other if they&apos;re stacked on top of each other.
+At the far outside is my margins, this is going to be the spaces between two boxes, and they can overlap each other if they&apos;re stacked on top of each other.
 At the inside, you&apos;ll see my content area with the exact pixel width and height of that area.
 And between the margin and the border is the padding.
-So padding represents space between my content and my border.
+Padding represents space between my content and my border.
 In this case, I don&apos;t have a border, so it&apos;s the space between my padding and my margin.
 When we get to CSS, we&apos;ll learn more about the box area and how to manipulate relate it.
 If you&apos;re in doubt in the future, you can come back to this guide.
 An easy read on the different elements of the skeleton and perhaps a different perspective from my own.
 And now you have the tools to build your very own website.